securisec/chepy/README.md

 ![Solving a CTF with Chepy](https://raw.githubusercontent.com/securisec/chepy/master/docs/assets/ctf.gif)

 Chepy is a python library with a handy cli that is aimed to mirror some of the capabilities of [CyberChef](https://gchq.github.io/CyberChef/).
 A reasonable amount of effort was put behind Chepy to make it compatible to the various functionalities that CyberChef offers, all in a pure Pythonic manner.
 There are some key advantages and disadvantages that Chepy has over Cyberchef.
 The Cyberchef concept of _stacking_ different modules is kept alive in Chepy.

+There is still a long way to go for Chepy as it does not offer every single ability of Cyberchef.

 ## Docs
 [Refer to the docs for full usage information](http://chepy.readthedocs.io/en/latest/)